Have you ever struggled with managing anxiety? A racing heart? The shortness of breath?

 Guided meditation.

 Meditating is a wonderful habit to get into.
-While it’s difficult to start off, by practising every day you can quickly fall into a routine.
-Now, it’s important to note that meditation isn’t for everyone.
+While it’s difficult to start off, by practicing every day you can quickly fall into a routine.
+It’s important to note that meditation isn’t for everyone.
 I, for one, struggle with the concept of meditation.
 It does nothing for managing anxiety and instead makes me feel more anxious.
 But for some, it’s a God-send!

 If you’re interested in trying meditation but you’re not sure where to start, why not try guided meditation?
 It’s simple to find a video or soundtrack completely free online.
 Find yourself a quiet spot, pop on your headphones and simply follow along with your chosen guide.